philippinespire/database_albatross_recollections/db_files/sampling_sites_sheets/README.md

 * lon: longitude, in decimal degrees east
 * match_id: a four letter match between Albatross and Contemporary sites that can be compared to each other (generally within 80 km of each other)
 * notes: any notes that don't fit in the columns

+---

+site names, hierarchical from smallest to largest classification:

+* Barangay
+* Municipality_City
+* Province
+* Region:  there are 13
+* Island Group: Luzan, Visayas, Minanao